 Equinor Canada, in submitting the Annual Report in both official languages, meets the requirements of this condition.
-Given that BdN is in the early stages of project design, in discussions with the C-NLOPB it was determined that Equinor could address this condition by submitting the entire 2022 Annual Report in both official languages rather than producing translated executive summaries condition 5.2, the well control strategies referred to in condition 7.5, the Spill Response Plan referred to in condition 7.7, the Spill Impact Mitigation Assessment referred to in condition 7.11, the implementation schedule referred to in condition 8.1, monitoring and follow-up results for marine mammals, sea turtles, fish and fish habitat, and migratory birds referred to in conditions 3.10, 3.13 and 4.6, the descriptions of the Proponent's participation during the previous year in research and monitoring programs referred to in conditions 3.14 and 4.7, and any update(s) or revision(s) to the above documents, upon submission of these documents to the parties referenced in the respective conditions.
+Given that BdN is in the early stages of project design, in discussions with the C-NLOPB it was determined that Equinor could address this condition by submitting the entire 2024 Annual Report in both official languages rather than producing translated executive summaries.

+The Proponent shall cause to be published on the Internet the reports and the executive summaries referred to in condition 2.10 and 2.12, the seabed investigation survey results referred to in condition 3.6, the communication plan referred to in condition 5.1, the decommissioning and abandonment plan referred to in condition 5.2, the well control strategies referred to in condition 7.5, the Spill Response Plan referred to in condition 7.7, the Spill Impact Mitigation Assessment referred to in condition 7.11, the implementation schedule referred to in condition 8.1, monitoring and follow-up results for marine mammals, sea turtles, fish and fish habitat, and migratory birds referred to in conditions 3.10, 3.13 and 4.6, the descriptions of the Proponent's participation during the previous year in research and monitoring programs referred to in conditions 3.14 and 4.7, and any update(s) or revision(s) to the above documents, upon submission of these documents to the parties referenced in the respective conditions.
 The Proponent shall keep these documents publicly available until the end of decommissioning.
 The Proponent shall notify the Board and Indigenous groups of the availability of these documents within 48 hours of their publication.